 It’s also crucial to understand why specific Windows Update issues, particularly the error code 0x80080005, arise, as some of them can be prevented.
 The following are the fundamental causes for this:

 - The Windows Update service is down — While this is one of the less likely explanations, it has happened before and can be annoying.
-You may always go to Microsoft’s update page and click the Upgrade Now option, or you can download and utilize the Media Creation Tool to update.
+You may always go to Microsoft’s update page, click the Upgrade Now option, or download and utilize the Media Creation Tool to update.